 - USB Connectivity

-One can explore various I/O possibilities using the USB slots for sampling and resampling the input audio, which widens the scope for sound designing.
+One can explore various I/O possibilities using the USB slots for sampling and resampling the input audio, which widens the scope for sound design.
 One can also edit patches and save different presets on an external device like a computer or laptop via the USB slot.

 Character & Sound: